SVGator/SDK/README.md

 `ai_b1357de7kj1j3ljd80aadz1eje782f2kac_3db45107d0833b4bb8g43a67380e51fe1606424900`

 The next step is appending `secret_key`, but there is an exception for that - obtaining an `access_token` for a Dynamic App ([3.II.](#3ii-obtain-an-access_token-for-a-dynamic-app)).
-That is the single request in which case `secret_key` could not be used for `hash` generation, since it is not yet available to the API client.
+That is the single request in which case `secret_key` should not be used for `hash` generation, since it is not yet available to the API client.

 In that case, `secret_key` should be considered an empty string, yet `hash` still needs to be generated.
 In all other cases, the `secret_key` (either recieved from SVGator or returned by dynamic app `token` request) should be appended to the given string.